 Amritsar: A northwest Indian city known as an important weaving center for rugs during the late 19th early 20th centuries.
 It was very prolific during this period due to the strong demand for carpets in the United States and Europe.
 Amritsar rugs have cotton foundation, are double wefted and use the asymmetrical knot.
 Very good quality wool is used.
-There are many designs employed and include Persian 16th-17th century classical motifs as well as patterns from other Indian and Turkish cities.
+There are many designs employed and include Oriental 16th-17th century classical motifs as well as patterns from other Indian and Turkish cities.

 Area Rugs: "Medium-sized rugs are ideal just about anywhere in your home or office.
 Whether you want to place them as an accent, or display them as a centerpiece, these rugs can meet any decorating need."

 Asymmetrical Knot: One of the two major knot types used in oriental rugs - the symmetrical knot being the other.
 Both knots usually wrap around two strands of warp.
-The Persian knot (also termed Senneh Knot) can be either looped over a warp on the left and opened up to the right or it can be looped over a right warp and opened up to the left.
+The Oriental knot (also termed Senneh Knot) can be either looped over a warp on the left and opened up to the right or it can be looped over a right warp and opened up to the left.
 This knot is in contrast to the Symmetrical knot (Turkish knot) which wraps around both warps and opens up in between the two.